The Regen SW team comprises:

 Johnny Gowdy, programme director

 Johnny Gowdy joined the team in November 2008 to head up our extended business support programme, and is now head of supply chain development.
-He comes from a background in management consultancy, having being a partner with the global consultancy firm Accenture, were he worked within their energy practice.
+He comes from a background in management consultancy, having been a partner with the global consultancy firm Accenture, where he worked within their energy practice.
 He has worked with many companies in the UK and abroad, mainly within the oil & gas and utility sectors.
 He has a wide range of business and commercial experience especially in the area of supply chain and business process improvement.

 Johnny is a graduate from Queens College, Oxford University with a honours degree in Philosophy, Politics and Economics.